 One big way you can make a difference for homeless pets this Christmas is to ask for donations to your local animal shelter in lieu of presents.
 Rather than unwrapping another pair of socks, consider asking your friends and family to donate the money they would have spent on you to an animal shelter or rescue in your name.
 Even if you only ask to replace one present per person you can make a big difference, especially if you have a large or extended family.
 Encourage others in your clan to do the same or, simply put, purchase the gift yourself!
 You might just start a trend of holiday donation giving!

 Adopting a pet is an important and serious decision, one that takes time, commitment, and lots of consideration.
 However, if you’re not able to make that long-term commitment right now, consider something more temporary.
 Fostering an animal from a shelter or rescue is a very rewarding experience, especially around Christmas time.
 Shelters often see an increase in animal surrenders during the holidays and the more fosters they have to take a pet home, the more space opens up for more pets to come in.
 Plus, it gives the animal you’re fostering the experience of being in a home and feeling that special bond of love and affection while they wait for their perfect family.
 What better way is there to help a homeless pet this season?

 6. Share the Love

-Much of our modern world and lives takes place online, and shelters are no different.
-Since so many people nowadays communicate through social media sights and email, it’s important for shelters and rescues to post their fundraisers, events, and adoption profiles through these media.
+Much of our modern world and personal lives takes place online, and shelters are no different.
+Since so many people nowadays communicate through social media sights and email, it’s important for shelters and rescues to post their fundraisers, events, and adoption profiles through these media channels.
 By simply going online and liking or sharing these updates with your friends and family, you can help spread the word on homeless pets and possibly get them adopted faster.
 The more traffic shelters can get on their websites, the better chance an animal has of finding it’s forever home and spending Christmas with it’s new family!

 7. Keep it Going all Year Round